vestalux/sljekyll/help/joining-the-library/index.md

 If you are 16 or under you will need a guarantor.

 To use any of our online services you will also need a PIN.
-If you do not know your PIN please contact a member of staff, telephone 01473 263838 or email help@suffolklibraries.co.uk with proof of identification.
+If you do not know your PIN please contact a member of staff with proof of identification or call 01473 351249.

 [Join now](https://suffolk.spydus.co.uk/cgi-bin/spydus.exe/MSGTRN/OPAC/JOIN)